slanglab/phrasemachine/README.md

     {'counts': Counter({'social security': 1, 'barack obama': 1})}

 We provide both R and Python implementations; this README gives Python examples.
 See also the [R/](./R) directory.
-(For detailed technical discussion, see our paper: [Bag of What?](http://brenocon.com/handler2016phrases.pdf.
-This package uses the (FilterFSA, k=Infinity, SimpleNP), method from the paper).
+(For detailed technical discussion, see our paper: [Bag of What?](http://brenocon.com/handler2016phrases.pdf).
+This package uses the (FilterFSA, k=Infinity, SimpleNP), method from the paper.

 #### Installation